fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

 sudo touch /etc/systemd/system/docker-lightning.service
 ```

-Open the file in your favourite text editor and populate with the content found here:
+Open the file in your favorite text editor and populate with the content found here:

 ```sh
 [Unit]